JyBmegan/Fatigue-Face-Dataset_Based-on-YOLOv5/README.md

 | Severe Fatigue | 0.00 | 0.00 | 0.00 | 1 |
 | **Weighted Avg** | **0.31** | **0.38** | **0.34** | **13** |

-**In plain English**: The extra features seemed to add more noise than useful information, and the model couldn't identify any of the fatigue states correctly.

-### Where To Go From Here

-This project was a good proof-of-concept and gave us a valuable dataset to work with.
-But to build something that actually works well, we have a clear path forward:

-1.  **Fix the Data Imbalance**: The number one priority is to balance our dataset.
-We can do this by using techniques like **SMOTE**, which creates synthetic examples of the under-represented classes (like "Severe Fatigue") to give the model more to learn from.
-We could also try **cost-sensitive learning**, which tells the model that making a mistake on a fatigue case is a bigger deal than making a mistake on an awake case.
-2.  **Use a Better Tool for the Job**: YOLOv5 is a general-purpose object detector.
-A better choice might be a **Fine-Grained Visual Classification (FGVC)** model, which is specifically designed to notice the very small details that separate classes—like the subtle difference in eye droop between mild and severe fatigue.
-3.  **Get More Data**: The best fix is always more data.
-We need to collect more videos, especially of people who are genuinely very tired, to give our models a better chance to learn.

 ### Acknowledgements